-How to Know if You Have a Story or a Topic - a guest teaching session with Abria Mattina
+How to Know if You Have a Story or a Topic (with guest writer Abria Mattina)

 Sometimes the best lessons of our writing careers come from unexpected places.